condep/condep.github.io/_docs/5-0/local_operations.md

 ---
 layout: doc-5-0
-title: Built-in operations
+title: Local operations
-permalink: /docs/5-0/operations/
+permalink: /docs/5-0/local_operations/
 ---

 More operations will come here as soon as we document them :)